 To ensure that you’re attracting a valuable audience, you may already pay close attention to dwell time (the amount of time that passes between a user arriving and leaving the site).
 However, you should be mindful that while a useful indicator, dwell time may not always be a good representation of reader engagement time (the amount of time that your content is actually seen while the user is active in that viewport).
 For example, readers may open your content in a new tab and leave that tab open for some time while actually viewing something else in a different tab.
 This may be counted as dwell time, so not all dwell time is what it seems.

 Additionally, keeping track of navigational bounce rates and return rates will help you build a more solid picture of how engaged your audience is—this can be done using free tools like Google Analytics.

-In summary, VET Reload enables publishers to sell inventory on their website based on user engagement rather than impressions alone and has resulted in around a 20% uplift in new premium inventory for many Sovrn publishers.
+In summary, Signal Reload enables publishers to sell inventory on their website based on user engagement rather than impressions alone and has resulted in around a 20% uplift in new premium inventory for many Sovrn publishers.

 To find out more about Signal, check out this blog or our Community article on Viewability and Engagement for better Optimization